lastmile-ai/eval-cookbook/README.md

 ## Feedback and Questions

-We value your feedback and are here to help you with any questions or issues you may encounter while using RAG Debugger or following the tutorials in this cookbook.
+We value your feedback and are here to help you with any questions or issues you may encounter while using RAG Workbench or following the tutorials in this cookbook.
 If you have any suggestions, questions, or need assistance, please don't hesitate to reach out to us on [Discord](https://discord.com/invite/xBhNKTetGx).

 Happy debugging!